CrossBreezeNL/CrossGenerate/Documentation/docs/Tutorial/CreateConfigFiles.md

 # Create the config file

-After that we generated our XML-file, we can use it as input in , X-generate, our generator to generate the database project and the SSIS project.
-So now you should crate config-files to configure the annotations of X-generate that will be used later in our templates. in This tutorial we need to create the following config files:
+After we generated our model-file, we can use it as input for CrossGenerate to generate the database project and the SSIS project.
+For this we create CrossGenerate config-files to configure the annotations in the template which will be used later in our templates. in this tutorial we need to create the following config files:

 - sql_entity
 - sql_system